kpassapk/blog/content/posts/scenarios.md

 The table now contains 3 elements only: `name`, `args`, and `scenario`.
 This can be the same for every test in the company codebase, so the reader can just scan this quickly and get right to the setup functions.

+The tester `greeterTester` at package level and reused for all the greeter's functions.
+(They will share the same struct fields.)

 By implementing new `given...` methods on the tester, we can abstract away any complex setup of the receiver, should it be necessary.
 The assertions are easy to read, and can